ArgoCD

 notifications.argoproj.io/subscribe.<trigger-name>.<webhook-name>: ""

-For example, if we want to subscribe an application to the example webhook above, our Application yaml may look something like this:
+For example, if we want to subscribe an application to the example webhook above, the Application YAML may look like the following example:

 apiVersion: argoproj.io/v1alpha1